Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Crust Simulations with FleCSPH

 where $\nabla \rho_{i,S}$ is the density gradient with additional smoothing

 We found that the latter is necessary for numerical stability.
 Once calculated, we use the $\mathbf{n}_{i,\mathrm{CCI}}$ to decouple the shear motion of the crust and core particles.

-Figure \ref{fig:fluidcore_liquid_color} shows the particle velocities in the core and crust of a NST after relaxation and after evolving the star with toroidal oscillations using $M \sim 3.8 \times 10^7 \: \mathrm{cm/s}$.
+Figure \ref{fig:fluidcore_liquid_color} shows the particle velocities in the core and crust of a NST after relaxation for about 0.05 seconds and after evolving the star with toroidal oscillations using $M \sim 3.8 \times 10^7 \: \mathrm{cm/s}$.
 The crust was again described by the Tait-Murnaghan EoS.

 We find that the crust is stable on top of the fluid core, however, as for the decoupled case, the particle velocities are very high.
 Although we initialize the toroidal oscillations with a high $M$, the $m=0,\,l=2$ velocity pattern is quickly washed out and replaced by large velocity noise where we can also see a clear coupling between the crust and core.
 We note that our method to determine the density gradients is very simple and more advanced approaches are available \citep{Rosswog2015}.
 Although preliminary simulations (which will not be shown here) did not show a large change when using the so-called constant-exact or linear-exact gradients \citep{Rosswog2015}, we will explore these options in the future.